 - For the first time in 2007, certain companies were permitted to provide their proxy materials to shareholders electronically.
 Thirty-five of the companies surveyed utilized the “notice-and-access” model for the delivery of their proxies, with 18 of these companies utilizing a hybrid version incorporating both the “notice-and-access” and traditional methods of delivery.

 - Many boards form additional committees to focus on areas of particular concern to their company.
 The survey found that the companies surveyed had formed a wide array of additional committees, highlighting the diversity of their businesses and the industries in which they operate.
 Other than the audit, compensation and governance committees, the most common committees were the executive, finance and public policy committees.

-On the executive compensation side, while the survey findings suggest efforts towards increased transparency, there is still some reluctance at the boardroom level, according to Linda E. Rappaport, head of Shearman & Sterling’s Executive Compensation & Employee Benefits practice.
+On the executive compensation side, while the survey findings suggest efforts towards increased transparency, there is still some reluctance at the boardroom level, according to Linda E. Rappaport, head of Shearman & Sterling’s Compensation, Governance & ERISA practice.